Sweet rom-coms to stream if you’re obsessed with To All the Boys I’ve Loved Before

 3. The Kissing Booth (2018)

-Netflix has been releasing several feel-good rom-coms lately, and this one is no exception.
+Netflix has been releasing several feel-good rom-coms in recent years and this one is no exception.
 The Kissing Booth centres on Elle, a high school student who ends up unexpectedly locking lips with her secret crush, Noah, at the Spring Carnival.
 The problem?
 Noah, the ultimate bad boy, also happens to be her best friend’s brother and is totally off limits.
 As the two realise they’re falling in love, Elle needs to figure out how to handle the tricky situation.

 The Kissing Booth is no masterpiece – it’s clumsy and predictable, but that doesn’t make it any less watchable.
 Quite the contrary.
 It’s the perfect title to relax with when you’re looking for something light and fun.
 The appealing cast is just a welcome bonus.
+A sequel is currently available to stream also, with a third movie arriving in 2021.

 4. Easy A (2010)